 We have developed an efficient procedure using MASTA software and in-built scripting capabilities to create a CAE model of a drivetrain and automatically generate accelerometers at the same locations as used in a modal test.

-Join us in the next blog article to learn about further modal tests we did on a full gearbox including internal components and validating against MASTA software.
+Join us in part 2 to learn about further modal tests we did on a full gearbox including internal components and validating against MASTA software.

-If you’ve been inspired by this information, please contact us at the link below to learn more
+If you’ve been inspired by this information, please contact us to learn more.

 Images from ANSYS reproduced with permission of ANSYS, Inc.